po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/27-Evr_Prettier/README.md

 npm install prettier eslint-config-prettier --save-dev
 ```

-This will install Eslint from the `package.json` file and add Prettier and the Eslint plugin as extra dependencies.
+This will install ESLint from the `package.json` file and add Prettier and the ESLint plugin as extra dependencies.

-To see Prettier in action, first open the `example.js` file and note how the `if` statements are structured.
+To see Prettier in action, first open the `example.js` file and note how the `if` statements are structured, as the following example shows:

+@TODO copy over code snippet

 Next, run the following command from the `Unsolved` directory:

 ```bash
 npx prettier --write example.js